Code-Institute-Submissions/monika-hrda-adventure-hikes/README.md

 ### Acknowledgements

 I would like to thank my mentor Antonio Rodriguez for his advice with the project, and also Mark McGann for his continuous support.
 Also, what a great resource the Code Institute's Slack channel is!
-Full of helpful, knowledgeable and friendly coders; thanks to each one of them.
+Full of helpful, knowledgeable and friendly coders; thanks to all and each one of them.